-- The less you run the more it hurts, the more you run the less it hurts.
+(5) The less you run, the more it hurts; the more you run, the less it hurts.

-- When you’re a runner it’s easy for you to tell if other runners are dogging it or devoted to it.
+(7) When you’re a runner, it’s easy for you to tell if other runners are dogging it or devoted to it.

-(1) The Bible tells us that the steps of a good man are ordered by the Lord (Psalm 37:23).
-That has phenomenal implications for all of us.
-Proverbs 4:11-12 says, “I guide you in the way of wisdom and lead you along straight paths.
+(1) The Bible tells us the steps of a good man are ordered by the Lord (Psalm 37:23).
+That has some phenomenal implications for all of us.
+Proverbs 4:11-12 says, “I instruct you in the way of wisdom and lead you along straight paths.
 When you walk, your steps will not be hampered; when you run, you will not stumble.”

 (3) God doesn’t show us where we’ll end up or how far we have to go because we might get disillusioned, disoriented or discouraged.
-He only shows us the next few steps.
+He just shows us the next few steps.

-I realized pretty quick, while running on the beach, that when I started getting tired I’d look up at the high rise condos and see how many more I had to run past before I would reach the end.
+Years ago, while running on the beach one afternoon, when I started getting tired I’d look up at the high-rise condos and see how many more I had to run past before I would reach the end.
 Trust me, seeing how much farther I had to go sometimes became discouraging (and a little voice would say, “Who are you kidding?
 You can’t make it that far.”).
-In order to keep going and finish, I focused on the next few steps in front of me … and made it.
-One night I ran right past the place where we were staying.
+So, in order to keep going and to finish, I just focused on the next few steps in front of me … and I made it.
+In fact, one night I ran right past the place where we were staying.
 It’s always rewarding to finish a run like that.
 You’re done before you knew you were supposed to be.

 Won’t the Rapture be like that?
 (Just a thought.)

-(4) We’re not to run aimlessly, but purposefully.
+(4) We’re not to run aimlessly, but purposely.
 1 Corinthians 9:24-26 says, “Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last; but we do it to get a crown that will last forever.
-Therefore I do not run like a man running aimlessly.”
+Therefore I do not run like someone running aimlessly.”

 (5) If we run the way God wants us to, we will not grow weary.
 Isaiah 40:31, “But those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.”